Focinfi/apifaker/README.md

 If you would like to start a simple json api server for testing front-end, apifaker could be a great fit.

-No need of database, just create some json files, and write two line codes, then, everthing is done, you can start implementing the happy(hope so) front-end features.
+No need of database, just create some json files, and write two line codes, then, everything is done, you can start implementing the happy(hope so) front-end features.

 [Example project](https://github.com/Focinfi/youzi-server)